zhang616123/qgrs-Rwrapper/README.md

 Rscript G4_analysis.R [regionType] [gene.csv] [qgrs_exec_filepath]
 ```

-The code hasbeen tested on Windows.
+The code has been tested on Windows.

 ## Arguments